MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-play-multiplayer-with-friends.md

 This scenario covers the basic steps you need to implement by using Multiplayer Manager.

-## Inviting friends
+## Steps to send and accept an invite

-There are four steps involved when using the Multiplayer Manager to send an invite to a user's friend, and then for that friend to join the game in progress:
+The following steps are involved, to use the Multiplayer Manager to send an invite to a user's friend, for that friend to join the game in progress:
 1. [Initialize Multiplayer Manager](#initialize-multiplayer-manager)
 2. [Create the lobby session by adding local users](#create-lobby)
 3. [Send invites to friends](#send-invites)